Luca Filippi: GP2 Series

 Filippi drove for the ART Grand Prix team in the first half of the 2008 GP2 Series season, alongside Romain Grosjean.
-Following a disappointing first half of the season, Luca left the team in favour of Sakon Yamamoto after ten races.
+Following a disappointing first half of the season, he left the team in favour of Sakon Yamamoto after ten races.
 Filippi was confirmed as a driver at the Arden International team two days later, where he replaced Yelmer Buurman.
 His results failed to improve and he finished nineteenth in the championship.

 Filippi returned to BCN Competición for the 2008–09 GP2 Asia Series season, but was replaced by Fabrizio Crestani as a result of the team's purchase after the first round of the season.